Unipotent Ideals and Harish-Chandra Bimodules: Birationally rigid and 2-leafless covers

 Now suppose $G$ is linear classical, and choose a nilpotent orbit $\OO$ which admits a birationally rigid cover.
 In the proposition below, we will find a standard Levi subgroup $L \subset G$ and a birationally rigid $L$-orbit $\OO_L$ such that $\OO=\mathrm{Bind}^G_L \OO_L$.
 We will also give a parameterization of the codimension 2 leaves $\fL_k \subset X$.
 For each $\fL_k$, we will describe the Kleinian singularity $\Sigma_k$, as well as the codimension 2 orbit $\OO_k \subset \overline{\OO}$, see Lemma \ref{lem:surjectionleaves}.
-The statements will require a bit of additional notation.
+These data will be used in \cref{sec:centralchars} to compute the unipotent infinitesimal character corresponding to a birationally rigid cover $\widetilde{\OO}$.
+Let us briefly explain the idea of the computation.
+Assume that we know the unipotent infinitesimal character corresponding to $\OO$.
+To compute unipotent infinitesimal character corresponding to $\widetilde{\OO}$, one needs to find the preimage of the weighted barycenter parameter (\cref{ex:barycentersymplectic}) under the isomorphism $\eta$ of (\ref{eq:defofeta}), or equivalently the preimage of the barycenter parameter (\cref{ex:barycenterKleinian}) under the isomorphism $\eta_k$ of (\ref{eq:etakdef}).
+This isomorphism is given in terms of the adapted Levi subgroup $M_k$.
+In the proposition below we describe the codimension $2$ orbits $\OO_k\subset \fL_k$, in \cref{prop:nocodim2leavesLM} we use it to compute $M_k$.
+For these purposes we introduce a bit of additional notation.

 \begin{definition} If $p$ is a partition, define

 Regard $S_2(p)$ as a partition (with no repeated parts). \begin{itemize} \item If $i \in S_2(p)$, let $c_i(p)$ be the partition formed by deleting one box from $p_i$ and adding one box to $p_{i+1}$ (`c' stands for `collapse'). \item If $x=(x_1,...,x_r)$ is a subpartition of $S_2(p)$, let $p \# x$ be the partition formed by deleting the columns in $p$ numbered $p_{x_1}, p_{x_1}-1$, $p_{x_2}$, $p_{x_2}-1$, ..., $p_{x_r}$, $p_{x_r}-1$. \end{itemize} \end{definition} For example, if $p=(6^2,4,3,2)$, then $S_2(p) = (5,2)$, $c_5(p) = (6^2,4,3,1,1)$, and $p \# S_2(p) = (2^3,1)$.